Exoasteroids

 What you’ll do

-• Learn how to spot variability in the brightness of distant white dwarf stars observed by NASA's Wide-field Infrared Survey Explorer (WISE) telescope.
+• Examine images of distant white dwarf stars observed by NASA's Wide-field Infrared Survey Explorer (WISE) telescope and check whether they change in brightness.

 • Interact with peers and scientists on the project’s Zooniverse TALK bulletin board.